Matmax-Worldwide/dishub/MULTI_STEP_FORMS_README.md

 # Multi-Step Forms Implementation

-This document describes the multi-step form functionality that has been implemented in the CMS system.
+This document describes the comprehensive multi-step form functionality implemented in the CMS system, providing capabilities similar to Google Forms and Typeform.

 ## Overview